Robert Plot: Early life and education

 Born in Borden, Kent to parents Robert Plot and Elisabeth Patenden, and baptised on 13 December 1640, Robert Plot was educated at the Wye Free School in Kent.
 He entered Magdalen Hall, Oxford in 1658 where he graduated with a BA in 1661 and an MA in 1664.
 Plot subsequently taught and served as dean and vice principal at Magdalen Hall while preparing for his BCL and DCL, which he received in 1671 before moving to University College in 1676.

 Natural history and chemistry

 By this time, Plot had already developed an interest in the systematic study of natural history and antiquities.
 In June 1674, with patronage from John Fell, the bishop of Oxford, and Ralph Bathurst, vice-chancellor of the university, Plot began studying and collecting artefacts throughout the nearby countryside, publishing his findings three years later in The Natural History of Oxford-shire.
-In this work, he described and illustrated various rocks, minerals and fossils, including the first known illustration of a dinosaur bone which he attributed to a giant human (later recognised as the femur of a Megalosaurus), but believed that most fossils were not remains of living organisms but rather crystallisations of mineral salts with a coincidental zoological form.
+In this work, he described and illustrated various rocks, minerals and fossils, including the first known illustration of a dinosaur bone.
+He first hypothesized in 1676 the bone belonged to a Roman-era war elephant before connecting it to a human giant like Claudius's Gabbara (later renamed as Scrotum humanum by Richard Brookes in 1772 and now perceived as the femur of a Megalosaurus), but believed that most fossils were not remains of living organisms but rather crystallisations of mineral salts with a coincidental zoological form.